 If you have a messy eater, a high chair is a necessity for all meals.
 We didn’t want to buy a new one while we waited for our belongings to be delivered so we bought one of the seats that can attach to the countertop or a table.
 This provided a secure area for him to eat or color with crayons.

 Another good alternative is a folding high chair, which you can use later if you eat outside or go camping.

 Accept the fact that unpacking will take longer

 When our belongings were delivered, a friend graciously watched our son for us.
 My husband and I worked as quickly and as diligently as possible to empty as many boxes as we could before he came home.
-With the remaining boxes, my husband and I decided that the smartest option was to divide and conquer.
-He would take our son on long walks and to the park daily while I unpacked boxes and found homes for things.
+With the remaining boxes, we decided that the smartest option was to divide and conquer.
+He would take our son on long walks and to the park daily while I unpacked boxes.

-We also made sure to fully empty each box as we worked on it in order to free up ground space and eliminate the temptation for our son to rummage through everything.
-We also made sure to get breakable things up and out of reach immediately.
+We fully emptied each box to free up ground space and eliminated the temptation for our son to rummage through everything.
+We removed breakable things up and out of reach immediately.
 The first room we fully unpacked was the living room/playroom so that we could fully utilize the space.
-The second room we fully unpacked was our son’s bedroom so that he had another place to play.
-The rest of the house was a mess for a while, but at least the two areas our son frequented most often were ready for him within a few days.
+We then unpacked was our son’s bedroom so that he had another place to play.

 The moving process is much more challenging with a toddler in tow, so if you have an upcoming move with one be sure to pack extra patience and prepare as much as possible beforehand.